ahisbrook/sg-recs-code-archaeology/CodeArchaeology.md

 - The journey is often worth as much or more than the destination, especially in the beginning

 Some tips off the bat:
 - Become deeply, intimately, *uncomfortably* familiar with your unit testing framework(s) (JUnit, RSpec, Mocha, Sinon, Jest, etc).
-It's your new best friend, mother, and erstwhile lover.
+It's your new best friend.
 - Find an IDE/editor with really good intellisense that lets you navigate quickly and easily.
-Invest time in trying different things and experiementing with plugins and extensions - anything to reduce your cognitive overhead.
+Invest time in trying different things and experimenting with plugins and extensions - anything to reduce your cognitive overhead.
 Your brainpower will be needed elsewhere.

-Caveat: I will be focusing primarily on talking about testing in this document, but there are many different aspects to talk about regarding this subject, and this is by no means a full and complete
+Caveat: I will be focusing primarily on talking about testing in this document, but there are many different aspects to talk about regarding this subject, and this is by no means a full or complete accounting of everything to do with legacy code.

 OK - let's get messy.